uab-cgds-worthey/quac/README.md

       --exome
 ```

+## Output

+TODO: Improve

+QuaC results are stored at the path specified via option `--outdir` (default: `$USER_SCRATCH/tmp/quac/results`).
+This
+includes aggregated QC results produced by [multiqc](https://multiqc.info/).

 ## Testing pipeline

 The system-level testing implemented for this pipeline tests whether the pipeline runs from start to finish without any
-error using:

-- Test datasets present in [`.test/ngs-data/test_project`](.test/ngs-data/test_project), which reflects a test project
+error.
+This testing uses test datasets present in [`.test/ngs-data/test_project`](.test/ngs-data/test_project), which
-  containing two samples.
-[See here](.test/README.md) for more info on how they were created.
+reflects a test project containing two samples.
+[See here](.test/README.md) for more info on how these test datasets
+were created.

 > **_NOTE:_**  This testing does not verify that pipeline's output are correct.
 Instead, its purpose is just to ensure
 > that pipeline runs from beginning to end without any execution error for the given test dataset.